Rarmash/Rarmash/README.md

 # Hi there, I'm Andrew! 👋

 ## About Me
 Hello!
 I'm Andrew, a programmer and a student at RTU MIREA.
 I have a passion for coding and constantly strive to learn new technologies.
-My primary programming languages include Java, Python, C/C++, HTML/CSS, and I am currently exploring C#, Kotlin and JavaScript.
+My primary programming languages include Java, Kotlin, Python, C/C++, HTML/CSS, and I am currently exploring C#, TypeScript and JavaScript.

 ## Skills
 - Languages: Java, Python, C/C++, HTML/CSS, Kotlin